 San Diego County is characterized by urban DACs that generally receive water service from their respective municipal water supplies, the largest of which (and serving the largest urban DAC population) is the City of San Diego, as well as rural DACs that rely on groundwater as their sole supply of potable water.
-In general, the urban DAC issues and needs in the City of San Diego are considered representative of typical urban DAC issues and needs in the San Diego IRWM region and represent 97% of DAC communities.
+In general, the urban DAC issues and needs in the City of San Diego are considered representative of typical urban DAC issues and needs in the San Diego IRWM Region and represent 97% of DAC communities.
 Not all urban DAC concerns in the City of San Diego apply to all urban DACs in other municipalities, and some urban DACs in other municipalities may have additional needs not described here.

 The City of San Diego is one of 24-member agencies that receives its water from SDCWA, which includes a mix of imported water, surface water, and desalinated seawater.
 Additionally, the City of San Diego has recycled water, surface water, and groundwater, and is in the process of pursuing potable reuse for future supply.
-According to the City's 2015 UWMP, water quality issues associated with imported water include high salinity levels, uranium, and perchlorate in Colorado River

-Aqueduct (CRA) supplies and high levels of bromide and total organic carbon in State Water Project (SWP) supplies.
+According to the City's 2015 UWMP, water quality issues associated with imported water include high salinity levels, uranium, and perchlorate in Colorado River Aqueduct (CRA) supplies and high levels of bromide and total organic carbon in State Water Project (SWP) supplies.
+Water agencies treat all water to meet state and federal drinking water standards before delivering it to customers, however, poor quality source water increases the expense and difficulty of meeting standards.
 Several water treatment plants have been upgraded to use ozone as a primary disinfectant to treat SWP water.
 Groundwater basins within the City of San Diego's service area are predominantly brackish and contain levels of TDS, chloride, and sodium (City of San Diego UWMP, 2015).
 The UWMP's projected climate change impacts on water demands predict a shift in timing of precipitation events, with a greater proportion of annual precipitation occurring in winter, and a smaller proportion of annual precipitation occurring in the spring and the fall as compared to historical precipitation patterns.
 These climate change impacts have been incorporated into water supply planning in the Region.

 According to municipal websites and community plan updates, DAC communities within the City of San Diego use a combination of septic and sewer systems which are impacted by aging infrastructure and infrastructure failure.
 The Greater North Park Community Plan cited an urgent need to replace 100-year-old cast iron water mains.
 Issues of aging water infrastructure, insufficient capacity, and outmoded design are cited in many of the City's 19 DAC Community Plans.
 The Barrio Logan Community Plan discussed major flooding in streets caused by water main breaks.
 This sentiment is echoed by other DAC communities within the Chollas Creek sub-watershed as the creek feeds directly into the San Diego Bay and infrastructure is needed to capture, minimize, and prevent pollutants in urban areas.
-Many planning areas are implementing Low Impact Development strategies to meet MS4 permit requirements.
+Many planning areas are implementing Low Impact Development (LID) strategies to meet municipal separate storm sewer system (MS4) permit requirements.
 Other DAC communities within city limits cited issues with canyon flooding causing erosion or localized flooding along roads resulting in temporary street closures.